Are Dog Food Allergies Making your Dog Sick?

 So how will you know if your dog has canine food allergies?
 Food allergies in dogs show up in a number of ways that are pretty easy to see.

 A single occurrence of a symptom, like vomiting, does not mean that your dog has canine food allergies.
-However, if she vomits every day for a week or two, you should suspect dog food allergies.
+However, if she vomits every day for a week or two, you should suspect dog food allergies or another medical problem.

 So what should you do if you suspect that your dog has food allergies?
 There are three approaches: